How to lose weight when on metformin

 Managing your weight can have a range of benefits when you are on metformin.
 Losing excess weight can help improve your overall health and well-being by reducing the risk of developing complications related to diabetes and other conditions.
 Weight loss can also lead to better blood sugar control, which can help lower your A1C levels and decrease the need for medications.

-See also Metformin molecular structure
+See also Metformin and ibs

 Additionally, shedding extra pounds can boost your energy levels, improve your mood, and enhance your quality of life.
 Losing weight may also reduce inflammation in your body, decrease your risk of heart disease, and improve your insulin sensitivity, all of which are crucial for managing diabetes effectively.